adetorojeremiahfadesayo/Conform/README.md

 ---

-## Deep Dive: How the Generative AI Stack Powers CONFORM
+#How the Generative AI Stack Powers CONFORM

 ### 1. Google Veo 3.1 (`veo-3.1-fast-generate-001`) — The High-Cost Video Engine
 - **Why it matters:** Generating video with AI is computationally heavy.
 A 6-second cinematic video clip takes 30–60 seconds of GPU time and costs substantially more than text or images.